 General Prohibition: Except as permitted herein, no poster, notice, handbill, or any other form of announcement or statement may be placed on, attached to, or written on any structure or natural feature of the campus such as the sides of doors or buildings, windows, the surface of walkways or roads, fountains, posts, waste receptacles, or trees.

-No Other Locations: No postings may be made in any location other than those designated in these Guidelines without prior approval from the vice president of students affairs and dean of students.
+No Other Locations: No postings may be made in any location other than those designated in these Guidelines without prior approval from the vice president of student affairs and dean of students.

 Identification: Any postings must clearly and prominently identify the organization/individual responsible for the posting.

-Time period for posting: All postings must be dated.
-The College may remove any out-of-date postings.
+Time period for posting: All postings must be posted and removed within a two-week period.
+The College will remove any out-of-date postings.

 Chalking: Chalking is permitted on sidewalks and plazas.
 It is not permitted on buildings or on any brick surfaces.